BMC job scam: Agent caught on camera promising job for Rs 9 lakh

-Barely a week before being arrested, agent in sting video seen demanding Rs 9 lakh from ‘recruit’ who’ll pose as child of deceased BMC employee; Crime Branch nabs two BMC staffers and their agents following mid-day exposé
+Agent in sting video seen demanding Rs 9 lakh from 'recruit' who'll pose as child of deceased BMC employee; Crime Branch nabs two BMC staffers, their agents following mid-day exposé

 It was nearly a month ago that a massive recruitment scam at the BMC came to light, with hundreds of people posing as the children of dead civic employees to score a job as a sweeper (Class IV post).